 Pharmacokinetic study of new DTC, FTC, TAF dose ratio (Work package 3)

 Within the UNIVERSAL project, several tablets will be developed for children living with HIV.
 These tablets combine different medicines in one pill, to make it easier for children to take all their medicines.
-One of the products to be developed is a tablet with the combination of the medicine dolutegravir, emtricitabine and tenofovir alafenamide.
-This WP will focus on verifying if the doses of dolutegravir and emtricitabine/tenofovir that were selected by means of a computer model are sufficient for a safe and effective treatment of children living with HIV in Africa.
+One of the products to be developed is a tablet with the combination of the medicines dolutegravir, emtricitabine and tenofovir alafenamide (DTG, FTC, TAF).
+This WP will focus on verifying if the doses of DTG and FTC/TAF that were selected by means of a computer model are sufficient for safe and effective treatment of children living with HIV in Africa.

 1. What does the UNIVERSAL project hope to achieve by assessing the dose ratios of DTG, FTC, TAF?